ehne/ERDot/README.md

 the general idea is that the key is the column name, and the value is the type.

 you will also notice the `*` and `+` next to the column names, these indicate primary and foriegn keys respectively.
-You can combine two of these together into a primary foreign key, just by putting both a `*` and a `+` next to the name.
+You can combine two of these together into a primary foreign key (a composite key consisting of two foreign keys), just by putting both a `*` and a `+` next to the name.

 ### relations:
 each element in the relations array of the ERDJSON document is formatted like this: